fluentassertions/fluentassertions/docs/documentation.md

 act.Should().NotThrow<InvalidOperationException>();
 ```

-If the method you are testing returns an `IEnumerable` or `IEnumerable<T>` and it uses the `yield` keyword to construct that collection, just calling the method will not cause the effect you expected.
-Because the real work is not done until you actually iterate over that collection.
-You can use the Enumerating() extension method to force enumerating the collection like this.
+If the method you are testing returns an `IEnumerable` or `IEnumerable<T>` and it uses the `yield` keyword to construct that collection, just calling the method will not cause the effect you expected because the real work is not done until you actually iterate over that collection.
+You can use the `Enumerating()` extension method to force enumerating the collection like this.

 ```csharp
 Func<IEnumerable<char>> func = () => obj.SomeMethodThatUsesYield("blah");